sharbatc/Notes/README.md

-# Applied Data Analysis - Summary
+# Applied Data Analysis - Course Notes

-In this repository, you will find the summary of the course ADA (Applied Data Analysis) given at the EPFL.
+In this repository, you will find the course note.
+Please, help us improve them by submitting issues and Pull Requests.

+Thanks!

+** To be updated **